alta3/linux-unattended-installation/readme.md

 20. When the machine boots, it will display the IPV4 and IPV6 addresses on the console.

-21. SSH into your new machine as ubuntu@IPV4 address

-22. FYI: The ssh host key of your new machine will be generated on first boot.
+21. SSH into your new machine as ubuntu@IPV4 address.
+FYI: The ssh host key of your new machine will be generated on first boot

-23. A neat trick is the dd the master boot record of the test machine SSD, then reboot the test machine.
-Since you clobbered the SSD of the test machine, the USB key will be selected as secondary and re-install.
-This time you can time how long it takes from reboot to OS reinstalled.
+22. While you are connected to your new machine, it is easy to repeat the test.
+Just dd the master boot record of the test machine's SSD, start a timer on your phone and reboot.
+Since you just clobbered the SSD's MBR, the USB key will be selected as secondary and re-install the OS.
+Record your results.
+It should be about 12 minutes with 1 Gbps internet access and an SSD.

 "Danke für ein tolles Repo" coreprocess!
 (Ein Amerikaner bekommt nie die Chance, mit Deutsch zu üben)

 -----